 - Lack of employee benefits - You won't get sick pay, holiday pay or any other employee benefit.

 - Long hours - Your working day may be much longer and more irregular than someone who isn't self-employed.
 Business commitments may mean that you spend less time with your friends and family, or struggle to switch off from work life.

 - Responsibility - You're in charge of your pension, National Insurance and completing your self-assessment tax return - what's more, you'll pay tax even if your business makes a loss.
-Nobody is there to manage you or motivate you during the difficult times.
 The fact that success or failure is down to you can increase your stress levels.

 - Unpredictable finances - Your income can be irregular, especially in the early days.
 You could go several months without earning a profit, and you'll always have to pay running costs such as rent, insurance and internet access.